lakshmankumar12/nixPowerToolNotes/bashNotes.md

 ${a[@]/%/XY}  #adds a XY to the end of all members
 ```

-* gobble a command's line into a array:
+* gobble a file or command's line into a array:

 ```sh
 IFS=$'\r\n' GLOBIGNORE='*' XYZ=($(command))